-In terms of wealth-building strategies, why do we believe that index funds make up
+In terms of wealth-building strategies, why do we believe that index funds make up the most effective investment?

-low-cost diversity of a good index fund.
-And this was the entire philosophy behind John C. Bogle’s decision to create the world’s first index mutual fund in 1975.
+It’s easy.
+We believe that simple is best.
+And you can’t argue with the simple low-cost diversity of a good index fund.
+And this was the entire philosophy behind John C. Bogle’s decision to create the world’s first mutual funds in 1975.

 Having spent a better part of his life submerged in the world of banking and investments, he easily recognized the systemic issues with actively managed investments.
 Attempting to beat an index, and paying extravagantly in order to do so, simply didn’t make sense to him.

-expect to beat a low-cost index fund after accounting for the fees that active
+During his career with Vanguard, and even thereafter, he advocated adamantly for the superiority of index funds over actively managed funds, claiming it a folly to expect to beat a low-cost index fund after accounting for the fees that active funds incur.